grosser/bitfields/README.markdown

 Install
 =======
 As Gem: ` sudo gem install bitfields `
-Or as Rails plugin: ` script/plugin install git://github.com/grosser/bitfields.git `
+Or as Rails plugin: ` rails plugin install git://github.com/grosser/bitfields.git `

 ### Migration
 ALWAYS set a default, bitfield queries will not work for NULL